-The tower of the Church of the Transfiguration, which dates from the 16th century, offers the best views of the gabled Renaissance and classical houses and of the town itself, which is seen melting into the distance.
+The Church of the Transfiguration tower, which dates from the 16th century, offers the best views of the gabled Renaissance and classical houses and of the town itself, which is seen melting into the distance.

 Tourist Information Centre: Žižkovo náměstí 2, t.381 486 230 www.taborcz.eu